Index configuration

 ---|---|---|

-field_mappings | Collection of field mapping, each having its own data type (text, binary, i64, u64, f64). | [] |
+field_mappings | Collection of field mapping, each having its own data type (text, binary, datetime, bool, i64, u64, f64, ip, json). | [] |

 mode | Defines how quickwit should handle document fields that are not present in the field_mappings .
 In particular, the "dynamic" mode makes it possible to use quickwit in a schemaless manner.
-(See mode) | lenient |
+(See mode) | dynamic |

 dynamic_mapping | This parameter is only allowed when mode is set to dynamic .
 It then defines whether dynamically mapped fields should be indexed, stored, etc. | (See mode) |

-tag_fields | Collection of fields already defined in field_mappings whose values will be stored in a dedicated tags (1) | [] |
+tag_fields | Collection of fields* already defined in field_mappings whose values will be stored as part of the tags metadata.
+Learn more about tags. | [] |

 store_source | Whether or not the original JSON document is stored or not in the index. | false |